Get These Blog Posts in Your Email Every Week—No Spam Ever

 But none of this mattered because the mental anguish of depression had combined with circumstance to become overwhelming.
 I was beyond wishing for death—I was seeking it.

-On my second suicide attempt, I ate a handful of oxy that I knew would be enough to kill me.
+On my second suicide attempt, I took a dosage of a medication I knew would be enough to kill me.
 At this point, I didn’t even care if I failed—It was time to go.

 Fortunately I failed.
 I’ve always wondered if there’s a version of me in a parallel universe who succeeded.
-It makes me hope that theory is wrong.
+It makes me hope that parallel universes don’t exist.

 The difference between the time when I just wanted to die and my two suicide attempts is that I had a plan for the attempts.